-- 1. Identify the faulty memory module. - 2.
-Remove one or both of the DIMMs by pulling down the lever to the left.
+- 1. Identify the faulty memory module.
+See the following figure for the socket designations. - Remove the faulty DIMMs by pulling down the lever at the edge of the DIMM socket.
 (Use your thumbnail or a small non-metallic device to gently move the spring latch away from the end of the DIMM.)
 The DIMM will automatically be pushed partially out of the slot.